Artivion (NYSE:AORT) Trading Up 5.9%

-Several analysts have recently issued reports on AORT shares.
-Needham & Company LLC reduced their target price on Artivion from $39.00 to $30.00 and set a “buy” rating on the stock in a report on Friday, February 18th.
+Several research analysts have weighed in on AORT shares.
+TheStreet cut Artivion from a “c-” rating to a “d” rating in a research report on Friday, February 18th.
+Needham & Company LLC cut their price objective on Artivion from $39.00 to $30.00 and set a “buy” rating on the stock in a research report on Friday, February 18th.
 Stifel Nicolaus assumed coverage on Artivion in a research note on Thursday.
-They issued a “buy” rating and a $30.00 price objective on the stock.
-Zacks Investment Research raised Artivion from a “sell” rating to a “hold” rating in a research note on Wednesday, February 23rd.
-Finally, TheStreet lowered Artivion from a “c-” rating to a “d” rating in a research note on Friday, February 18th.
+They issued a “buy” rating and a $30.00 target price on the stock.
+Finally, Zacks Investment Research upgraded Artivion from a “sell” rating to a “hold” rating in a research note on Wednesday, February 23rd.

-In other news, CEO James P. Mackin sold 10,639 shares of the firm’s stock in a transaction dated Thursday, February 10th.
-The stock was sold at an average price of $17.86, for a total transaction of $190,012.54.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO James P. Mackin sold 10,638 shares of the firm’s stock in a transaction dated Monday, February 7th.
+In other Artivion news, CEO James P. Mackin sold 10,639 shares of the company’s stock in a transaction dated Thursday, February 10th.
+The stock was sold at an average price of $17.86, for a total value of $190,012.54.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, CEO James P. Mackin sold 10,638 shares of the company’s stock in a transaction dated Monday, February 7th.
 The stock was sold at an average price of $17.30, for a total value of $184,037.40.
 The disclosure for this sale can be found here.
-Company insiders own 4.50% of the company’s stock.
+Insiders own 4.50% of the company’s stock.

 Artivion, Inc is a medical device company focused on developing solutions that address cardiac and vascular surgeons’ clinical challenges in treating patients with aortic diseases.
 Its products include aortic stents and stent grafts, prosthetic heart valves, cryopreserved cardiac and vascular allografts, and surgical sealants.